- Reviewed: 28 January 2021, 10:17 NZDT

 There is a high threat from terrorism in Niger.
 Terrorist groups are especially active in northern parts of the country and in recent years there have been terrorist attacks in various parts of the north.
-There have been a number of retaliatory attacks against the Niger government for its participation in regional interventions in Mali and Nigeria to repel armed rebels.
+Since 2013, there have been a number of retaliatory attacks against the Niger government for its participation in regional interventions in Mali and Nigeria to repel armed rebels.

 The Nigerian-based terrorist group Boko Haram has a strong presence in neighbouring areas of northern Nigeria and has conducted cross-border attacks in Niger, near the Nigerian border, particularly in the Diffa region.
 A state of emergency and a curfew are currently in effect in Niger’s Diffa region.